post operative inflammation in horses with causes, symptoms, recovery and supplementation

 • Redness: The skin around the incision may appear reddened.

 • Reduced Mobility: Stiffness or restricted movement can indicate underlying inflammation.
+This is why owners explore equine recovery and mobility supplements as part of a broader care strategy.

 Impact of Inflammation on Recovery